Aleksey Batrakov: Lokomotiv Moscow

+Galatasaray

+On August 20, 2026, the Turkish giant Galatasaray announced that it had initiated official negotiations with Batrakov and his club, Lokomotiv Moscow, regarding his transfer.
+Batrakov arrived in Istanbul on the same day.
+Batrakov became the first Russian footballer in Galatasaray's 121-year history.
+Also that day, a 5-year contract was signed with Galatasaray; a transfer fee of €25,000,000.00 will be paid for this transfer.

 International career

 On 8 September 2023, he made his debut for Russia's under-21 national team, coached by Ivan Shabarov, who had previously called him up to the U-19 squad.
 In the match against Uzbekistan, which ended in a 3–3 draw, he played a key role, contributing to two of the team's three goals.

 Batrakov was first called up to the Russia national team for 2024 LPBank Cup in September 2024.
 He made his debut on 15 November 2024 in a friendly against Brunei, and scored on his debut.
+On his 21st birthday, he scored a goal in a friendly against Trinidad and Tobago, confirming a 3–0 win.